 Kohm Yah-Mah-Nee Visitor Center

-At the southwest entrance of the park, it’s the place to learn about the volcanic activity in the par.
+At the southwest entrance of the park, it’s the place to learn about the volcanic activity in the park.
 If your child wants to earn a Junior Ranger badge, find the answers in the interpretive display.
-Finally there’s a short educational film too.
+Finally, there’s a short educational film too.

-Find a cafe with salads, sandwiches, coffee drinks, soft drinks and ice cream also with a gift store.
-Wifi is available too.
+You can find a cafe with salads, sandwiches, coffee drinks, soft drinks and ice cream, along with a gift store.
+Wi-Fi is available, too.

 Loomis Museum